RLOpenCatalyst/catdocs/Catalyst/source/BOTssetup.rst

  ServiceNow Server
  ^^^^^^^^^^^^^^^^^^

  ServiceNow is a software platform which supports IT Service Management (ITSM).
-It helps you to automate IT Business Management.This is cloud-based platform.We are configuring service now with catalyst to get the BOT ticket details.
+It helps you to automate IT Business Management.This is cloud-based platform.We are configuring ServiceNow with catalyst to get the BOT ticket details.
+BOTs Server can integrate with ITSM platform like ServiceNow to integrate with the ITSM process.

  Connect ServiceNow server with RLCatalyst
  ------------------------------------------

- Please follow the below steps in order to configure the servcie now  from Catalyst UI
+ Please follow the below steps in order to configure the ServiceNow  from Catalyst UI

- * Login to the Catalyst UI >> Go to the Settings >> Move your cursor on Menu (Top left side) >> Click on BOTs >> Click service now server
+ *  Login to the Catalyst UI >> Go to the Settings >> Move your cursor on Menu (Top left side) >> Click on BOTs >> Click ServiceNow server

- *  Now Click on New (Top  Right side) >> Give the Name of configuration >> give URL of service now >>provide servicenow username and passwword details<<select orgarnization<<click on save button
+ *  Now Click on New (Top  Right side) >> Give the Name of configuration >> give URL of ServiceNow >>provide ServiceNow username and password details<<select orgarnization<<click on save button

    .. image:: /images/updated_img/service_new.png